 An introduction to feminist theories within historical, cultural, and philosophical contexts, this course explores the relationship between feminist theories and literary texts that exemplify or extend them.
-Cross-listed as WMNS 329.
-Prerequisite: 12 credits ENGL.
+Cross-listed as WMGS 329.
+Prerequisite: 9 credits ENGL.
 Three credits.
+Not offered 2014-2015.